amjadalibb/selenium-ui-api-test-automation-framework/README.md

-## WooliesX QA Challenge
+## Test Automation framework for UI and API

-- This QA challenge is to setup BDD testing framework and write automation tests for both UI and API.
+- This is BDD test automation framework for both UI and API
 - Below is the tech stack for both UI and API framework:
 	- UI Framework
 		 - Node.js